yanis7774/AI-Integration-Decentraland/GRANT_PROPOSAL.md

 2. Chat-bot for Decentral Game ICE Poker: [Twitter Link](https://twitter.com/TonyMo74/status/1745380483389956509)
 3. Multilanguage Q&A; [Twitter Link](https://twitter.com/TonyMo74/status/1746759684705632643)
 4. Image generation integration: [Twitter Link](https://twitter.com/TonyMo74/status/1740682713332637925)
-5. Retweet by LangChain highlighting our new AI interface: [Twitter Link](https://twitter.com/LangChainAI/status/1746569216239808885)
+5. Retweet by LangChain(a widely used library for building AI/LLM applications): [Twitter Link](https://twitter.com/LangChainAI/status/1746569216239808885) - They highlighted that it is a completely new interface for AI.

 These tweets received 60K impressions!
 Many likes, views, etc. Several developers (non-DCL related) asked me in DMs how to build on Decentraland + AI.
 This brings in completely new people to the board.